enthought/mayavi/docs/source/mayavi/example_using_with_scipy.rst

 Using Mayavi with scipy
 -------------------------

-This tutorial example shows you how how you can use Mayavi interactively to visualize `numpy`_ arrays while doing numerical work with `scipy`_.
+This tutorial example shows you how you can use Mayavi interactively to visualize `numpy`_ arrays while doing numerical work with `scipy`_.
 It assumes that you are familiar with numerical Python tools, and shows you how to use Mayavi in combination with these tools.